xlsrln/cat/cat_rules.md

 Please check the [notice board](https://github.com/xlsrln/cat/blob/main/news.md)

+#### Overall
+- Participate by recording a video of the rally and entering the link in the submission form
+- No signups: everyone who submits an entry will be classified in the championship

 #### Drivers championship:
 - There is one driver’s championship.
 The class is currently group 4.
 - Points for each rally according to table below